 For many families a trip to Las Vegas, for work or otherwise, has become one that involves bringing the kids.
 And although Trekaroo doesn’t consider Vegas a family travel mecca, we have discovered that there is still is quite a bit of family friendly fun to be offered while visiting Sin City.
-Here are the top 10 things to do with kids in Las Vegas!
+Here are the top 10 things to do on a Las Vegas family vacation

 The Ethel M. Chocolate Factory Tour, located off the strip toward Henderson, Nevada, is one of the nation’s few chocolate factories open for tour.
 And although the factory is not run by Oompa Loompas, kids will love watching the workers prepare Ethel M.’s recipes of chocolates, caramels, candied apples, and more.

-The park features more than ten unique waterslide and thrilling rides for the older kids, coupled with kid slides and a massive Kiddie Cove area with slides, climbing fun, and splash pads.
+The park features more than ten unique water slides and thrilling rides for the older kids.
+Younger children love the massive Kiddie Cove area with slides, climbing fun, and splash pads.
 Daily twilight admission offers guests the chance to play on the slides in the evening for a discounted rate.

-8. Tournament of Kings
+3. Watch the Tournament of Kings at Excalibur

 Located inside the castle-shaped Excalibur Hotel (a personal favorite when I was a kid!), the show features the stunts and skills of numerous actors and over 30 horses working together to recreate the magic and pageantry of medieval events.
 Dinner, eaten with your hands only, includes a Cornish game hen, potatoes, rolls, soup, and dessert.

-7. Bellagio Conservatory and Water Show
+4. Bellagio Conservatory and Water Show

 The Fountains of Bellagio have become one of Vegas’ most iconic outdoor attractions.
 This breathtaking show masterfully weaves together water, music, and light as water features spout and spray their way through some of the world’s most classic pieces of music, from classical works to Sinatra croons to patriotic favorites.